Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,347.92,355.96.md

 ### Transcript

-> doesn't matter if you don't have any customers eighty-eight percent of nothing is still zero something something haven't you even considered
+> doesn't matter if you don't have any customers eighty-eight percent of nothing is still zero something something haven't you even considered that yes we have why did you leave